Beliavsky/Fortran-code-on-GitHub/README.md

 [SIMS_MHT](https://github.com/rafaelgabler/SIMS_MHT): numerical simulation of multibody suspensions of magnetic particles using Langevin and Stokesian Dynamics,  optimized for magnetic hyperthermia simulations.
 Associated paper: [The influence of hydrodynamic effects on the complex susceptibility response of magnetic fluids undergoing oscillatory fields: New insights for magnetic hyperthermia], by Guimaraes, A. B. ; Cunha, F. R., and Gontijo, R. G., Physics of Fluids, v.
 32, p.
 012008-012008-17, 2020.

+[SmartRedis-MPI](https://github.com/soaringxmc/smartredis-mpi): provides subroutines that facilitate communication between Computational Fluid Dynamics (CFD) solvers and Redis databases, by Maochao Xiao et al. Built on top of the SmartRedis library and Message Passing Interface (MPI), this library simplifies the process of storing and retrieving data from Redis databases in parallel computing environments.

 [Smoothed Particle Hydrodynamics（SPH)](https://github.com/zoziha/SPH): uses code from the book [Smooth Particle hydrodynamics - A Meshfree Particle Method](https://www.worldscientific.com/worldscibooks/10.1142/5340) as a starting point, by zoziha

 [SNaC](https://github.com/p-costa/SNaC): multi-block solver for massively parallel direct numerical simulations (DNS) of fluid flows, by p-costa and